techidaily/site-facebook/source/_posts/chat-ghoster-detector-lost-screen-captures-on-messenger.md

  Related:[How to Chat With a Girl on Facebook Before Asking Her Out](https://www.makeuseof.com/tag/4-effective-tips-girl-facebook/)

- Meta expects default encryption on Messenger to be[globally implemented by 2023](https://www.makeuseof.com/meta-delays-end-to-end-encryption-until-2023/) , when Instagram and Messenger are also likely to merge.
+ Meta expects default encryption on Messenger to be [globally implemented by 2023](https://www.makeuseof.com/meta-delays-end-to-end-encryption-until-2023/) , when Instagram and Messenger are also likely to merge.

 ## How to Activate Screenshot Notifications on Messenger